hkuspace-pu/project-submission-group-10/ProjectDocs/ProjectPlan.md

 **SOLUTION**
   - Channels of communication such as Slack, Zoom will be utilized if incase such face-to-face meetings cannot take place, although meeting clients face to face is a preferred choice to obtain valuable feedback.

-### Secutiry
+### Security
-  - There may have IP attack, data tamper or sql injection hacking by the hacker that harm the application.
+  - There may have IP attack, data tampering or sql injection hacking by the hacker that harm the application.

 **SOLUTION**
   - Follow OWASAP TOP 10.
 We can set up the network VPC for the service group, using firewall and WAF, using HTTPS instead of HTTP.
 Adding verification for the API requests.